+1.1.1.
+Purpose

-- 1.1.1.
-Purpose These rules implement California Public Utilities Code (Pub.
+These rules implement California Public Utilities Code (Pub.
 Util.
-Code) § 366.2 and §§ 8281-8286, which require the Commission to establish rules for (1) electric utilities, gas utilities, water utilities, wireless telecommunications service providers, telephone utilities, and electric service providers with gross annual California revenues exceeding \$15,000,000 and their commission-regulated subsidiaries and affiliates and (2) community choice aggregators with gross annual revenues exceeding \$15,000,000 to submit annual plans and reports for purposes of increasing procurement in all categories from business enterprises owned and controlled by women, minority, disabled veteran, LGBT, and persons with disabilities. -.
-Pursuant to Public Utilities Code § 366.
-2(m)(1), these rules also direct community choice aggregators to submit detailed and verifiable plans to address increasing procurement from small and local business enterprises in annual plans.
-Nonutility entities, meaning electric service providers and community choice aggregators, that must comply with the annual report and annual plan requirements under Pub.
+Code) § 366.2 and \$ 8281-8286, which require the Commission to establish rules for (1) electric utilities, gas utilities, water utilities, wireless telecommunications service providers, telephone utilities, and electric service providers with gross annual California revenues exceeding \$15,000,000 and their Commissionregulated subsidiaries and affiliates and (2) community choice aggregators with gross annual revenues exceeding \$15,000,000 to submit annual plans and reports, excepted as noted below, for purposes of increasing procurement in all categories from business enterprises owned and controlled by women, minority, disabled veteran, and LGBT.
+Persons with disabilities was added to the Supplier Diversity Program by the Commission.
+Additionally, pursuant to Pub.
 Util.
+Code § 366.
+2(m)(1), these rules direct community choice aggregators to submit different information for annual plans, meaning detailed and verifiable annual plans to address increasing procurement from small and local business enterprises.
+All utilities are referred to herein as "utilities."
+Non-utility entities, meaning electric service providers and community choice aggregators, are collectively referred to herein as "other covered entities."

+1.1.2.
+Scope

-Code §366.2 and §§ 8281-8286 are referred to herein as "other covered entities." - 1.1.2.
-Scope These rules may be revised on the basis of experience gained in their application and/or changes in legislation. - 1.1.3.
-Relief for Hardship In cases where these rules results in undue hardship or unreasonable expense to a utility or other covered entity, the utility or other covered entity may request relief from the Commission in accordance with the Commission's Rules of Practice and Procedure.
-Where the relief requested is of minor importance or temporary in nature, the utility may apply for such relief through an advice letter filing.
-Any advice letter filing must, at a minimum, be served on all parties on the service list of this proceeding.
+The Commission may revise GO 156 on the basis of experience gained in the application and/or changes in legislation.

+1.1.3.
+Relief for Undue Hardship

+In cases where these rules result in undue hardship or unreasonable expense to a utility or other covered entity, the utility or other covered entity may request relief from the Commission in accordance with the Commission's Rules of Practice and Procedure.
+Where the relief requested is minor or temporary in nature, a utility may apply for such relief through an advice letter filing.
+Any advice letter filing must, at a minimum, be served on the service list of Rulemaking 21-03-010 (or successor proceeding).